There are three important steps you can take to make sure you are prepared for flooding from rivers or the sea. These are:

 Environment Agency - flood risk maps (external website)

 Step 2 – Sign up to Floodline Warnings Direct.
 If you live in an area of tidal or river flood risk, you should sign up to receive flood warnings.
-You can do this online or by calling Floodline on 0845 988 1188.
+You can do this by calling Floodline on 0845 988 1188 or registering through the Environment Agency website:

 Step 3 - Make a flood plan.
 You should complete a flood plan for your household.
 The documents below have more information: